microsoft/api-guidelines/Guidelines.md

 https://api.contoso.com/v1.0/people/7011042402/inbox
 ```

-### 7.4 Supported verbs
+### 7.4 Supported methods
-Operations MUST use the proper HTTP verbs whenever possible, and operation idempotency MUST be respected.
+Operations MUST use the proper HTTP methods whenever possible, and operation idempotency MUST be respected.

-Below is a list of verbs that Microsoft REST services SHOULD support.
-Not all resources will support all verbs, but all resources using the verbs below MUST conform to their usage.
+Below is a list of methods that Microsoft REST services SHOULD support.
+Not all resources will support all methods, but all resources using the methods below MUST conform to their usage.

-Verb    | Description                                                                                                                | Is Idempotent
+Method    | Description                                                                                                                | Is Idempotent
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
 GET     | Return the current value of an object                                                                                      | True
 PUT     | Replace an object, or create a named object, when applicable                                                               | True